tomjoro/elixir_map_pmap_apmap_example/README.md

 which version it will use.
 In most other languages (like Javascript), this is an exceptionally bad idea, but in Elixir this is actually a common way to solve problems.

-`"Javascript with Promises", by Daniel Parker has this warning:`
+`"Javascript with Promises"`, by Daniel Parker has this warning:
 ```
 WARNING
 Functions that invoke a callback synchronously in some cases and asynchronously in